nogalo92/styliff_three_demo/README.md

 Project represent the objects of the same shape (Spheres) bouncing around in the confided space (Box).

 Project includes:

--Box Container component (external GLB file)
+- Box Container component (external GLB file)
--Sphere Component to create instances of spheres -Basic algorithm for calculating the dimensions (bounding box) of the loaded external file.
+- Sphere Component to create instances of spheres
+- Basic algorithm for calculating the dimensions (bounding box) of the loaded external file.
--Basic algorithm for detecting the collisions between the Box and the Spheres
+- Basic algorithm for detecting the collisions between the Box and the Spheres

 ## Available Scripts